The History of the YELLOW RIBBON

 SHE WORE A YELLOW RIBBON

 Some have traced the tradition back to the song "Round her neck she wore a yellow ribbon".
 This song has been around in various forms for 400 years.
 A film with a similar name, "She Wore a Yellow Ribbon" came out in 1949.
 It starred John Wayne.
-In this film it is also interesting to note the yellow bandanas worn by officers of the U.S. Cavalry in the 19th century.
-Are they a connection to the yellow ribbons as well?
+In this film it is also interesting to note the yellow bandannas worn by officers of the U.S. Cavalry in the 19th century.
+Is there a military connection to the yellow ribbons?
+We shall look into that matter later on in this article.

 There are several interesting elements to this song of legend.
 It may help us in our search for the meaning of the yellow ribbon.
-In the song, the lady in question testifies to her lover.
+In the song, the lady in question testifies to others on behalf of her lover.
+He may be a soldier or a sailor going abroad.
 She wears the yellow ribbon to remember him.
 He was the one who tied the yellow ribbon in her hair.
 He did this because he would be leaving her for a period of time.

-According to the song he tied the yellow ribbon in her hair because of the bold look in her eyes and because of her golden hair.
-In the symbolism there is a question about the girl that seems to be associated related with the meaning of the yellow ribbon.
+According to the song he tied the yellow ribbon in her hair for a reason.
+It was because of the bold look in her eyes.
+And it was because of her golden hair.
+In the symbolism there is a question about the girl that seems to be associated with the meaning of the yellow ribbon.
 Her lover is not entirely sure of her.
 There is also a reference to her golden hair.
 If the girl in question proves true this would seem to be a promise of a future crowning glory.
 We pick up this theme in the song as it was sung by the Andrews Sisters back in the 40's.

 THE SONG, 'SHE WORE A YELLOW RIBBON'